sohil-khann/HR-DashBoard/README.md

 -   **Engagement Trends**: Monitor bookmarking trends to understand employee interest and engagement over time.
 -   **Top Performer Recognition**: Identify and highlight your organization's top-performing individuals.

-### ✨ User Experience & Accessibility
--   **Adaptive Interface**: Seamlessly switch between Dark and Light modes for optimal viewing comfort.
--   **Fully Responsive Design**: Access the dashboard from any device, ensuring a consistent experience on desktops, tablets, and mobile phones.
--   **Robust State Management**: Powered by custom hooks for efficient and reliable data handling.
--   **Clear Feedback**: Intuitive loading and error states keep you informed about the application's status.

 ## Tech Stack

 - **React** with Next.js App Router